0x (ZRX) Price Hits $0.12

 0x Token Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as 0x directly using US dollars.
-Investors seeking to acquire 0x should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase 0x using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as 0x directly using U.S. dollars.
+Investors seeking to acquire 0x should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy 0x using one of the exchanges listed above.

 Receive News & Updates for 0x Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for 0x and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.